NaNifer/Employee-Tracker-in-SQL/README.md

 ## Acknowledgments

-This is where you can give a hat tip to anyone who helped you out on this project.
-Perhaps you worked in a team or got some inspiration from someone else's solution.
-This is the perfect place to give them some credit.
+Nolan suggested console.table for displaying queries.
+Corrected me about my confusion of exporting/inporting other functions.

 A huge shout out to [nullaus](https://github.com/nullaus) who helped me understand how databases, routes, and asychronous queries.

 **Note: Delete this note and edit this section's content as necessary.
 If you completed this challenge by yourself, feel free to delete this section entirely.**